Do Go On - 314 - The Oak Island Mystery

 Fantastic.

-It's going to be hard to get.
 Talk about having to dig through big rocks.

 It's going to take ages.

-I don't know how Tess did it.
+I don't know how test did it.

-Straight through one of the four president's heads.
+Straight through one of the four presidents' heads.

-Don't, I mean, don't test me on it, but I definitely know them all.
+I mean, don't test me on it.

 I know.

-I don't want to give it, I don't want to spoil it in case anyone's still
+I don't want to spoil it in case anyone's still working their way through.

 Yeah.

-From the first, looking from the left to the right, you know.
+From the first, looking from the left to the right, you know?

 Slowly, but surely.